HealthRecords/health-record-visualizer/_TODOs.md

 # TODOs

-Consolidating top-of-file TODOs I had been using, when this was one file, now that it is several files.

 With a single developer, a bug tracker is too heavyweight.

 # Simple
-1. handle non-numeric response.
-I know the creatine one has this, and http://localhost:8000/observations/lab/AB%20screen%2C%20blood looks like it too.
-2. Update references, etc, so others can install and run.
-3. When plotting, we should not always write to the same file, and we should tell the user where we wrote the plot. files are hard coded, should pass them in.both the above and the source file(s) - are there any places that do this left?
-4. Add a smoothing option to the charts, it's hard to read when it jumps around a lot.
 5. on the blood pressure graph, we still have numeric labels on each point on diastolic.
 We already removed them from systolic (and everything else)
 6. write all graphs to "output" folder.